UnterrainerInformatik/GameDevelopmentLinks/README.md

   Despite the name it contains really great textures (seamless ones as well).
   It is neatly explained again on the home-page of this site.
 Thanks Eric Matyas.
 Great work.
 Please consider donating a small amount of money for all the hard work.
 * [**TreeIt**](http://www.evolved-software.com/treeit/treeit) - A nice piece of work from EVOLVED software.
 Thanks.
 Procedurally generates 3D trees you are free to use in your games.
+* [**Kenney**](https://www.kenney.nl) Kenney, a game studio that creates a wide array of games and game assets for other developers to use (for free!).
+All assets are high quality 2D, 3D, UI and sound assets.

 ### Fonts
 You want to write something on the screen without getting sued?
 These sites contain, besides other stuff, many free-for-commercial-use fonts (you'll have to read the licenses though).